Aloha, today we’ve got twenty interesting & surprising facts about Hawaii – one of the more beautiful locations in the world.

 The wreckage was simply part of the set for the filming of the pilot!

-The only state to honor a monarch.
+Hawaii is the only state to honor a monarch.

 Hawaii is the only state in the U.S. to honor a monarch; they celebrate King Kamehameha Day, which takes place on 11th June.